190103021/190103021project/README.md

 - name: name of customer
 - email: e-mail address of customer
 - phone: telephone number of customer
-- image: design of sweets which customer wish
+- image: design of sweets which customer wishes
 - info: detailed information about order of customer